cacarrilloc/Analysis-of-Algorithms-/README.md

 # Analysis-of-Algorithms-
-A personal version of the most well known algorithms in computer Science.
+A personal version of the most well known algorithms in Computer Science.